This article was first published on 31 August and has been updated to reflect the latest information.

 The list of schools and colleges with confirmed RAAC has been published on Gov.uk alongside information on how we will fund them to remove RAAC permanently.

 In 2022, we sent a questionnaire to responsible bodies, asking them to provide information to help us understand the use of RAAC across the school estate and make sure the correct support is in place.

 Responsible bodies have submitted responses to the questionnaire for 100 percent of schools with blocks built in the target era.
 Any school or college that advised us they suspect they might have RAAC has had a survey to confirm if RAAC is present.
 Other than the 234 education settings, the surveys found no evidence of RAAC.

 A small number of schools and colleges are carrying out additional checks for further assurance in some spaces, and we’re supporting responsible bodies to complete them as quickly as possible.

 The government will spend whatever it takes to keep children safe.

-All schools where RAAC is confirmed will be provided with funding for mitigation works that are capital funded where needed, such as propping and temporary accommodation on site.
+we’ve supported schools with confirmed RAAC with additional funding for mitigation work that is capital funded where needed, such as propping and temporary accommodation on site.

 How are you keeping school buildings safe?